InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_world.md

 This example, walks through how to compile a *hello world* executable written in C++ to [WebAssembly](https://webassembly.org/) and how execute it with standalone WebAssembly runtimes, the Node.js JavaScript runtime, and web browser runtimes!

 Before getting started, make sure [Node.js](https://nodejs.org/en/download/) and [Docker](https://docs.docker.com/install/) are installed.
 On Linux, make sure you can run [`docker` without `sudo`](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo).
-On Windows, make sure [Shared Drives are enabled in the Docker settings](https://docs.docker.com/docker-for-windows/troubleshoot/#volumes).
-On Windows, also install [Git Bash](https://git-scm.com/), and run shell commands in *Git Bash*.
+On Windows, we recommend [WSL 2 with Docker enabled](https://docs.docker.com/desktop/windows/wsl/).

 First, let's create a new directory to house our project.